whyboris/extract-faces-node/README.md

 ### Notes

-Must have _TypeScript_ installed to run
+- Must have _TypeScript_ installed to run
+- `weights` folder is a copy of https://github.com/justadudewhohacks/face-api.js/tree/master/weights